vanthaohuynh/vanthaohuynh/README.md

 Hi 👋 My name is Van Thao Huynh
 ===============================

-Data Analyst
+Full Stack Web Developer
 ------------

-I am a junior data analyst successfully complete the Google Data Analytics course.
-My greatest strength are responsible, detailed oriented and thoughtful and I have a talent for crafting stories to help solve businesses problems.
-I am passionate about data, and building tools to help business grow, and to make the world a better place.
-I value Integrity, Responsibility, Kindness and Service to others.
+I’m a junior full-stack web developer with a knack for crafting beautiful, user-friendly web applications.
+I’ve got that Google Data Analytics Certificate under my belt, and I’m all about being responsible, detail-oriented, and thoughtful.
+My values?
+Integrity, kindness, and service to others.
+Oh, and I’m on a mission to build tools that help businesses thrive and make the world a better place!” 😊🌟

 * 🌍  I'm based in Montreal, Quebec, Canada
 * ✉️  You can contact me at [huynhcasi@gmail.com](mailto:huynhcasi@gmail.com)